 Our occupational therapists work with you to determine how changing the environment can assist.
-It may be as simple as a rail in the shower, or installing a ramp of lift to allow you to access your house independently.
+It may be as simple as a rail in the shower or installing a ramp of lift to allow you to access your house independently.

 Activities of Daily Living (ADL) Assessment and Training

 Our occupational therapists are able to analyse the way you currently perform activities, identify barriers, and then develop recommendations on ways to make it easier.
-Support and training is provided to ensure you are confident in completing the activities safely.
+Support and training are provided to ensure you are confident in completing the activities safely.

 Accidents and medical conditions can have an impact on the way you are able to complete tasks due to difficulty processing information.

-Our occupational therapists are able to assist with developing and implementing treatment plans which aim to improve a range of cognitive skills such as memory, planning and sequencing.
+We are able to assist with developing and implementing treatment plans which aim to improve a range of cognitive skills such as memory, planning and sequencing.